Dedrique Taylor

-Dedrique LaMonte Taylor (born May 1, 1974) is the current college basketball head coach for Cal State Fullerton.
+Dedrique LaMonte Taylor (born May 1, 1974) is an American basketball coach and former player who is currently the college basketball head coach for Cal State Fullerton.
 He is also a former Arizona State associate head men's basketball coach and a college assistant coach.

 Early life and education

 After graduating from Pomona High School in Pomona, California in 1992, Taylor began his college basketball career at Kings River Community College (now Reedley College).
 He then transferred to NCAA Division II school Armstrong Atlantic State University (now Armstrong State University) in 1994 and played his last two seasons at UC Davis from 1995 to 1997.
 Taylor graduated from UC Davis in 1997 with a bachelor's degree in sociology and organizational studies and later completed a master's degree in sports administration in 2000 at the United States Sports Academy.

 Coaching career

 Early coaching career (2000–2013)

 Taylor began his coaching career in 2000 at UC Davis.
 In 2001, he became strength and conditioning coach at Loyola Marymount.
 From 2002 to 2004, he was an assistant coach at Portland State, followed by two years at Nevada as assistant coach from 2004 to 2006.

 Taylor was an assistant coach for Arizona State University from 2006 to 2013.
 In 2010, he was promoted to associate head coach named one of the top 25 assistant coaches in the nation by CollegeInsider.com.
 He helped ASU make four 20-win seasons, including a 25–10 overall record in 2008–2009.
 In 2012–13, Taylor guided the Sun Devils to a 22–13 record and advanced to the second round of the National Invitational Tournament.